mroshaw/mroshaw.github.io/Subnautica2/settingup/software.md

 ## Unreal Engine Version

-At the time of writing, Subnautica 2 was built using Unity Engine 5.6.1.0.
+At the time of writing, Subnautica 2 was built using Unreal Engine 5.6.1.0.
 This may well change over time.
 You can find out the exact version at any point in time by right clicking the `subnautica2.exe` file, select "Properties" and click "Details":

 ![](.\media\unrealversion.png)